m4r35n357/VisualOptimizers/README.md

 Nelder, John A.; R. Mead (1965).
 "A simplex method for function minimization".
 Computer Journal.
 7 (4): 308–313. doi:10.1093/comjnl/7.4.308.

 This code was originally based on a [project](https://github.com/matteotiziano/nelder-mead) by Matteo Maggioni in 2023.
+It now uses "dual" regular simplexes (the best answer is selected), and has a "multi-run" mode for use as a global optimizer.

 The implementation in this project is a little different from those in most popular/common solvers in that it uses a pair of _regular_ (dual) simplexes (the best answer is selected), and the user must specify an initial "scale".
 Use the OpenGL visualizations to see how this works.